ourcade/phaser3-vs-kaboomjs/readme.md

 npm run clean
 ```

+You can also try a hard reload by holding shift and then pressing the refresh button just in case things are cached by the browser.

 ## Resources

 Check out the [Phaser 3 website](https://phaser.io/) and the [Kaboom.js](https://kaboomjs.com/) website for more on each library.